continuedev/continue/CONTRIBUTING.md

 It is important that the IDE Client and GUI never communicate except when the IDE Client initially sets up the GUI.
 This ensures that the server is the source-of-truth for state, and that we can easily extend Continue to work in other IDEs.

 ![Continue Architecture](https://continue.dev/docs/assets/images/continue-architecture-146a90742e25f6524452c74fe44fa2a0.png)

-## Core Concepts

-All of Continue's logic happens inside of the server, and it is built around a few core concepts.
-Most of these are Pydantic Models defined in [core/main.py](./continuedev/src/continuedev/core/main.py).

-### `Step`

-Everything in Continue is a "Step".
-The `Step` class defines 2 methods:

-1. `async def run(self, sdk: ContinueSDK) -> Coroutine[Observation, None, None]` - This method defines what happens when the Step is run.
-It has access to the Continue SDK, which lets you take actions in the IDE, call LLMs, run nested Steps, and more.
-Optionally, a Step can return an `Observation` object, which a `Policy` can use to make decisions about what to do next.

-2. `async def describe(self, models: Models) -> Coroutine[str, None, None]` - After each Step is run, this method is called to asynchronously generate a summary title for the step.
-A `Models` object is passed so that you have access to LLMs to summarize for you.

-Steps are designed to be composable, so that you can easily build new Steps by combining existing ones.
-And because they are Pydantic models, they can instantly be used as tools useable by an LLM, for example with OpenAI's function-calling functionality (see [ChatWithFunctions](./continuedev/src/continuedev/steps/chat.py) for an example of this).

-Some of the most commonly used Steps are:

-- [`SimpleChatStep`](./continuedev/src/continuedev/steps/chat.py) - This is the default Step that is run when the user enters natural language input.
-It takes the user's input and runs it through the default LLM, then displays the result in the GUI.

-- [`EditHighlightedCodeStep`](./continuedev/src/continuedev/steps/core/core.py) - This is the Step run when a user highlights code, enters natural language, and presses CMD/CTRL+ENTER, or uses the slash command '/edit'.
-It opens a side-by-side diff editor, where updated code is streamed to fulfil the user's request.

-### `Autopilot`

-### `Observation`

-### `Policy`

 ### Continue VS Code Client